Approach

 - Define decision frameworks, ownership models, and governance structures

-- Establish guardrails, constraints, and escalation paths
+- Establish guardrails, constraints, thresholds, and escalation paths

-Product Strategy & System Design
+Product Strategy & System Behavior

 I translate strategy into product direction, capability models, workflow logic, and system behavior.
-Journey maps, interaction models, prototypes, and system-level models help teams make decisions visible, testable, and executable.
+Journey maps, interaction models, prototypes, artifacts, and system-level models help teams make decisions visible, testable, and executable.

 I define how decisions appear inside products, workflows, and platforms so users understand outcomes, know when to act, and can trust automated or assisted processes.